We take your security seriously.

 Your password is the most critical security measure protecting your account.
 Our recommendation is that you select a strong password and change it at least once a year.

-Secondary to your password, the email account you use for your Wealth Meta account allows password resets.
+The email account you use for your Wealth Meta account allows password resets.
 Again, our recommendation is that your email account is setup with a strong password (different from your Wealth Meta account), and you change it at least once a year.

 - We require your password to meet the following criteria: